Ryanjlowe/amazon-pinpoint-sms-sends-s3-filedrop/README.md

 This solution expects a CSV file as per the [example file](sample_file.csv).
 If making changes, please review both Lambda functions.

+Prereqs:
+* Name of a unique Amazon S3 Bucket
+* Amazon Pinpoint Project setup
+* A short or long code provisioned in Amazon Pinpoint

 [CFN Template](template.yaml)

 ![Architecture](diagram.png)